DataDog/integrations-extras/jfrog_platform/README.md

 </match>
 ```

-### Step 2 Integration Enablement
+### Step 2 Integration enablement

-To enable this integration, run the td-agent on `artifactory` pods
+To enable this integration, run the td-agent on `artifactory` pods:

 ```
 td-agent